Three… two… one…

 When the tension is released, I feel a warm glow in my muscles, almost a tingle.

-This is my second week of Progressive Muscle Relaxation (PMR).
-A technique established over many years and validated by research for managing stress, anxiety, and other health problems (Mackereth & Tomlinson, 2010).
+This is my second week of progressive muscle relaxation (PMR), a technique established over many years and validated by research for managing stress, anxiety, and other health problems (Mackereth & Tomlinson, 2010).

-The therapy—involving a cycle of tensing and releasing specific muscle groups, one by one—can be mentally and physically tiring, at least initially.
+The therapy, involving a cycle of tensing and releasing specific muscle groups one by one, can be mentally and physically tiring, at least initially.

 However, with practice, it becomes easier.
 I’d even say I’m beginning to enjoy it.

-Once the session is over, I feel completely relaxed.
-My mind and body at peace and increasingly connected.
+Once the session is over, I feel completely relaxed, my mind and body at peace and increasingly connected.

-Suffering from anxiety and other similar conditions can leave us feeling so tense that we become unable to recognize what it feels like to be relaxed.
+Anxiety and other similar conditions can leave us feeling so tense that we become unable to recognize what it feels like to be relaxed.
 PMR helps us to cue this released state when we start to become wound up.

 Within this article, we will discuss the origins of PMR, how to use it, and its benefits.
 Several mediums are offered in which to try the technique out, including written, audio, video, and digital tools.

-Before you read on, we thought you might like to download our 3 Mindfulness Exercises for free.
+Before you read on, we thought you might like to download our three Mindfulness Exercises for free.
 These science-based, comprehensive exercises will help you cultivate a sense of inner peace throughout your daily life and also give you tools to enhance the mindfulness of your clients, students, or employees.

-- What is Progressive Muscle Relaxation?
+- What Is Progressive Muscle Relaxation?